WebPredict/angular-2-interview-questions/README.md

 **What is the tslint.json file used for?**

 A: Linting the TypeScript code (making sure it conforms to certain standards / conventions).

+**What are some changes introduced in Angular 4?**

+A: Introduction of the else clause in ngIf; splitting out of animation package; support for TypeScript 2.1; improvements around AOT.

+**What are some changes introduced in Angular 5?**

+A: New version of HttpClient; build optimizer; Universal State Transfer API (allows sharing state of app between server and client easily); support for TypeScript 2.3.

 ## API Questions: